Westward Television: Launch of TSW

 TSW then began with a short video clip of a champagne bottle being opened, accompanied by the short audio version of the station ident "That's Soul, Write".
 Shaw then re-appeared wearing a modern suit, no longer in a dinner jacket and now in a modern chair, surrounded by staff wearing TSW T-shirts and holding 2-inch videotapes.
 This was clearly to remind viewers of a new modern era as well as a new look.
 Shaw made the first announcement on TSW:

 This was followed by the full version of TSW's ident.
 One or both of the in-vision announcements had been pre-recorded due to the rapid change of outfits.

-The comedy programme was followed by further continuity, an epilogue, weather and shipping forecast and closedown - all with TSW branding.
+The comedy programme was followed by further continuity, an epilogue, weather and shipping forecast and closedown (with the national anthem) - all with TSW branding.
 However, when the screen finally faded to black at approximately 12:40am on 1 January 1982, Shaw made a final out-of-vision courtesy announcement and managed to mention the now-defunct Westward one last time, saying 'from all the staff here at Westward - good night'.

 No recordings of the end of Westward Television were known to exist until 2012 (the 30th anniversary of the end of Westward), but then a full video recording of the evening, including the segment of STV's wiped Hogmanay show, was recovered by the classic television organisation Kaleidoscope.
 Parts of the recording were featured at a Kaleidoscope event and at that year's Missing Believed Wiped at the British Film Institute.